rforbiodatascience25/group_06_project/README.md

 ## Data retrieval

 Since we are not putting data on GitHub, use the README to supply information on data retrieval

+**Important: This entails, that the entire project as put on GitHub, can be cloned and then executed end-to-end.
+Since, we are not putting data on GitHub, if possible included programmatic retrieval of data and/or data instructions on how to easily retrieve the data, e.g. via login, in your GitHub repository README file**

+#### But How???

+Yes, we are not putting the data on GitHub, so either include programmatic retrieval of the data or state in your [GitHub README file](https://quarto.org/docs/output-formats/gfm.html), how you retrieved the data forming the base of the project.